Book Sample: “Deal with the Devil” Module Contents and Disclaimer

 Editor’s Note: This is the manuscript as it presently exists (as of 9/11/2024).
 I’ll doubtless be expanding as I go, but this is the pearl around which any renovations shall be added.
 This being said, I don’t expect to expand on things to nearly the same extent as the Undead Module; but I will probably add some additional essays, illustrations and subchapters.

 • 3d.
-“Exploring the Derelict Past: The Demonic Trifecta of Detectives, Damsels and Sex Demons; or Enjoying Yesterday’s Exquisite Torture on the Edge of the Civilized World” (subchapter chapter opening): Considers the left-behind, derelict quality of demons, and unpacks various qualities of derelicts, damsels, detectives and demons separately and together!
+“Exploring the Derelict Past: The Demonic Trifecta of Detectives, Damsels and Sex Demons; or Enjoying Yesterday’s Exquisite Torture on the Edge of the Civilized World” (subchapter chapter opening): Considers the left-behind, derelict flavor of demons, and unpacks various poetic qualities to damsels, detectives and demons separately and together!
 Opening Length: ~6 pages.

 • 3d1. “‘Damsels, Detectives and Sex Demons,’ part zero: Derelicts, Medusa and Giger’s Xenomorph; i.e., the Puzzle of ‘Antiquity'”: Outlines the idea of “derelicts”—be they damsels, detectives or sex demons—through Medusa/Giger’s xenomorph as involving all three.
 Length: ~18 pages.